snicker02/Catoptron3D/README.md

 the normal calculation in a single render and left only shading terms.
 Guessing at colour, precision and step scale in turn had cost several rounds before that.

+### The crust on fractal faces is the geometry

+Repeatedly reported, and chased through colour, precision, step scale, AO, the trap channel and the normal calculation.
+The isolation that settled it, on the exact preset:

+- **Depth** is smooth where the surface is smooth and textured only where the crust is.
+- **The estimator is well conditioned at the hit** — sampling it across the surface gives transverse slopes of 0.3 to 0.8, which is what a distance function should give.
+It is not returning noise.
+- **Supersampling resolves the crust into coherent structure** rather than erasing it: 4x4 takes pixel-to-pixel variation from 24.1 to 17.0 and the texture becomes legible detail.

+So the crust is real fractal detail at or below one pixel.
+The normals in that region genuinely are near-random, because the surface genuinely is rough at that scale — an earlier note here called those normals the fault, and a screen-derivative normal was added to fix it, which changed the picture almost not at all.
+That is recorded because it was a wrong conclusion drawn from a correct measurement.

+Two real defects were found on the way and are fixed:

+- **The normal probe could be finer than the estimator's own discretisation.** It now has two
+  floors: one pixel footprint, and the estimator's cell size `1/s` taken from the marcher's last evaluation at no extra cost.
+Probing below either measures noise rather than a gradient.
+- **Normal source** (Quality) can take the gradient of the hit position across the pixel quad instead of sampling the estimator.
+Exact where depth is smooth, free, and it falls back at silhouettes.
+It helps on smooth surfaces and does nothing for genuinely rough ones.

+**What actually changes the picture** on a flame like this: more samples (Export samples, and Refine when still), fewer iterations so the geometry is coarser than a pixel, or a camera further back.
+Not a renderer setting — the detail is really there.

 ### Blocky static while navigating — the viewport, not the render

 A video of the live viewport shows flat panels covered in hard-edged, axis-aligned blocks at